 Challenge No. 4: Long Meetings that Waste Time

 We’ve all been in meetings that drag on with the information sharing.
 Couldn’t you just send it in an email?!
 Long meetings that waste everyone’s time won’t get the team where they want to go.
-They’ll just breed resentment, frustration, and prevent team members from getting their real work done.
+They’ll just breed resentment, and frustration, and prevent team members from getting their real work done.

 Tip No. 4: Outcome-Driven Meetings that Focus on Problem-Solving